LinguaPhylo/linguaPhylo.github.io/developer/java-dev.md

 to collect all extended classes in one class, so that we can avoid to create a no-args constructor for every classes.

-When you create an extension, you need to remember to give a sensible name to the container provider class in your extension.
+When you create an extension, you need to give a sensible name to the container provider class in your extension, and place it into a package having the name similar to `mypackage.lphy.spi`.

 Then, the line pointed by a red arrow in `module-info.java` declares the service provider class `phylonco.lphy.spi.Phylonco`